-See page 13 for special regulations regarding deer carcass transport and baiting and feeding of wildlife within the West Virginia CWD Containment Area.
+See page 14 for special regulations regarding deer carcass transport and baiting and feeding of wildlife within the West Virginia CWD Containment Area.

-See page 28 for restrictions on the Older-aged Deer Management Areas and Wilson Cove Deer Study Area and Hillcrest Wildlife Management Area.
+See page 28 for restrictions on the Older-aged Deer Management Areas and the Wilson Cove Deer Study Area.
 It is illegal to bait or feed wildlife on public land at any time (see page 12).